shimaore/huge-play/middleware/client/setup.coffee.md

 The `reference` is used to track a given call through various systems and associate parameters (e.g. client information) to the call as a whole.
 In case of a transfer, the session identifier is included in the context.
+In case of a call from `exultant-songs`, the session identifier is in variable `session_reference`.

       @session.reference ?= @req.variable 'session_reference'
       @session.reference ?= @req.header 'X-CCNQ-Reference'